Rosie Casals: Early life

-Junior tennis was the first of several obstacles Casals faced during her tennis career.
-At five-feet-two-inches tall, she was one of the shortest players on the court.
-Another disadvantage for her was class distinction.
-Traditionally, tennis was a sport practiced in expensive country clubs by the white upper class.
+At five-feet-two-inches tall, she was one of the shorter players on the court.
+Traditionally, tennis was a sport practiced in expensive country clubs.
 Casals's ethnic heritage and poor background immediately set her apart from most of the other players.
 "The other kids had nice tennis clothes, nice rackets, nice white shoes, and came in Cadillacs," Casals told a reporter for People.
 "I felt stigmatized because we were poor."